Why and How Lemmika is Here

 What started as home-based care for other immigrant families taught us that the real challenge isn’t loving animals—it’s knowing what they need and proving it.
-That’s why Lemmika works differently: small capacity by design, 24/7 transparency through security systems and regular updates, and professional protocols delivered with personal care.
+That’s why Lemmika works differently: small capacity by design, 24/7 transparency through security systems and regular updates, and professional protocols delivered with individual care for each pet.

 We’re not trying to be the biggest pet hotel in Tallinn.
 We’re solving the problem we lived with: knowing your pet is okay when you are away.
 Because that guilt, that worry—you shouldn’t have to feel it.
 And with the right care, you don’t have to.